-Don’t you just love it when people answer your question for you?!
-This is the general reaction I get from people when I ‘come out’ of the wanderlust closet.
+This is the general reaction I get from people when I come out of the wanderlust closet.
 Maybe it’s my problem?
 Maybe I should just understand that some people simply don’t get it and become immune to the sad eyes thrown in my direction, along with the condescending psycho-analogies that echo; “I do worry about you, Anthony.”

 Sounds dramatic, right?

 Maybe, but it’s 100% real and I know that the place where I was born is not my true “home.”